ofanan/Balls_and_bins/README.md

 # Balls and Bins

 This project provides tools to simulate and analyze several balls-and-bins algorithms.
 The model considers uniform, one-dimensional balls and bins.
 The balls arrive one at a time.
-Each ball picks a bin independently.
+Each ball picks a bin independently from the other balls.
-The simulation files are written in C++.
-The files that parse the results and generate plots are written in Python.
 The algorithms considered vary the number of sampled bins.
 Specifically the number of sampled bins may be either 1 (picking a bin u.a.r.), 2 (using the power of 2 choices), or $n$ (selecting the bin with the minimal current load).

+The C++ simulation files output the results to .res files that may be later used to generate plots by Python scripts.

 For further details, please refer to the paper: